andremann/argos-dmps/README.md

 The script will:

-1. Query the Argos public API and collect all DMP IDs (latest versions only, paginated)
+1. Query the Argos public API and collect all DMP IDs (paginated)
 2. Save the IDs to `dmp_ids.txt`
 3. Download each DMP as an XML file into the `argos_xml_exports/` folder
 4. Skip any DMP that has already been downloaded (safe to re-run)